CudaText-addons/cuda_js_multiline_array/readme/readme.txt

 You can a) replace selection with JS code, b) copy JS code to clipboard.
 Commands are in Plugins menu.

-Converter code (few lines) are from https://github.com/metatribal/sublime-jsmultiline License for this plugin: Apache 2.0 or MIT
+Converter code (few lines) from https://github.com/metatribal/sublime-jsmultiline License for this plugin: Apache 2.0 or MIT
 Author: Alexey T. (CudaText)